-Connecticut Counties records vary widely from county to county in both quality and quantity.
+Connecticut County records vary widely from county to county in both quality and quantity.
 Some have been carefully preserved while others have been much abused and neglected.
 Some Connecticut records have simply disappeared.

 Each one holds records that may include: Land, Estates, Taxes, Vital Records, Divorces, Naturalizations, Voter Registration, Court Records.

 Counties were mainly developed as a way to denote county court districts.
 In 1959, all counties were dissolved.
 Federal census returns prior to that year were organized according to county.

 County government was abolished in Connecticut in 1960, although the names remain for geographical purposes.
 Counties are, however, still used by the state to organize its judicial and state marshal system.
-See also a list of links to county and county seat government run websites.